Microaggression in Interracial Relationships

 If you have to tell someone not to take it personal, you should probably reevaluate what it is they are truly upset about.
 You might be misuderstanding them.
 Put your ego on the shelf for a moment and take a look at the situation with some compassion and empathy.

-Microagressions are basically everyday indignities and insults deliered with or without intention that carry a hidden demeaning message.
+Microaggressions are basically everyday insults, delivered with or without intention, that carry a hidden and demeaning message.

-The problem with microagressions is that it’s hard to bring them up to the perpetrator without them feeling like you’re attacking their self image.
-It can be difficult to accept that even though you wouldn’t consider yourself racist, that you have some unconsious bias.
+The problem with microaggressions is that it’s hard to bring them up to the perpetrator without them feeling like you’re attacking their self image.
+It can be difficult to accept that even though you wouldn’t consider yourself racist, that you have some unconscious bias.

 News flash: we all have it.
 In people of color its been identified as internalized racism.
 We do it too.